Kontinuation/sedona/docs/api/sql/Raster-operators.md

 ### RS_Intersects

 Introduction: Returns true if the envelope of the raster intersects the given geometry.

-If the geometry does not have a defined SRID, it is considered to be in the same CRS with the raster.
-If the geometry has a defined SRID, the geometry will be transformed to the CRS of the raster before the intersection test.
+* If the geometry does not have a defined SRID, it is considered to be in the same CRS with the raster.
+* If the geometry has an SRID which is the same with the EPSG code of the raster CRS, then perform the intersection test directly.
+* Otherwise, both the geometry and the envelope of the raster will be transformed to CRS84 before the intersection test.

 Format: `RS_Intersects (raster: Raster, geom: Geometry)`